UrosOgrizovic/RobertaPretraining/README.md

 ## Downloading a text dataset to perform fine-tuning on

-Download the raw characterlevel data of the `WikiText-2` dataset from [this](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) link.
+Download the raw character-level data of the `WikiText-2` dataset from [this](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) link.